 Originally Published on May 16, 2016

 In order to end the existence of a corporation in Ontario, it needs to be dissolved.
 Dissolution occurs when a corporation is terminated legally.
-To achieve dissolution, a Certificate of Dissolution needs to be issued by Corporations Canada.
+To achieve dissolution, a Certificate of Dissolution needs to be issued by The Province of Ontario.

 Consent to Dissolve

 The consent to dissolve was updated as of October 2021 where the consent to dissolve is now part of the Articles of Dissolution process where the Province of Ontario provides the consent to dissolve internally.
 The consent can take up to 30 days once the Ontario Articles of Dissolution are filed with the Province.
 Our experience has been that the consent only takes a few days as part of the internal processing program.

 By filing your corporation’s Articles of Dissolution you are letting the government know that you are voluntarily ceasing the business operations of your company.
 Once you have received completion of the documentation, you can notify CRA, financial institutions, clients etc.

 What information is required to file for Dissolution?

 To receive your company’s Articles of Dissolution you will need the corporate name or numbered corporation name.
 You will also need to provide confirmation that your corporation has not gone bankrupt/insolvent, has no property or liabilities and that the dissolution has been approved by all shareholders.
 Additionally, you will be required to provide the name, address and signature of the current director of the company, and a date of dissolution.
 The date of dissolution can be dated as the same day or on a date in the future up to 30 days.

 Company Key for Dissolution of Corporation